 Which tissues and organs can have their cells generated from iPS cells?

 According to current research findings reported from Japan and overseas, iPS cells are capable of differentiation into the constituent cells of a wide range of tissues and organs, including nerves, cardiac muscle, and blood.
 However, organs are more complex because of their three-dimensional (3D) structure.
-Small livers have been reported (Nature.
-2013 July 25; 499: 481-484), but there are as yet no reports of large 3D, functional organs of human size.
+Small livers (Nature.
+2013 July 25; 499: 481-484) and the creation of small multiorgans (liver, bile ducts, pancreas) (Nature 2019 Sept 25; 574: 112-116) have been reported, but there are as yet no reports of large 3D, functional organs of human size.
 This is an area that requires a combination of iPS cell technologies with 3D printers, biomaterials, and other technologies.